 We offer a variety of services including:

 - Peritoneal dialysis at home

 - Transplant surgery

-Mount Sinai has a long history of offering state-of-the-art treatment for liver disease.
+Mount Sinai has a long history of offering state-of-the-art treatment for kidney disease.
 In 1947, we were the first in the United States to offer hemodialysis.
 Hemodialysis is life-sustaining treatment for people whose kidneys have stopped working.